Act to Speed Up the Digitization of Healthcare,

-Electronic health records (ePA): From January 2025, the electronic health record (ePA) will be introduced for all legally insured persons, with an opt-out option.
-A corresponding ePA is also provided for privately insured persons on an appeal basis by private health insurance companies: The introduction of the ePA provides insured persons with a comprehensive digital medication overview, which is generated automatically.
-This helps doctors avoid adverse drug interactions and optimizes the treatment process.
+Electronic Health Records (ePA): From January 2025, the electronic health record (ePA) will be introduced for all legally insured persons, with an opt-out option.
+A corresponding ePA will also be offered to privately insured individuals on an appeal basis by private health insurance companies.

-E-prescription: The e-prescription is standardized and established as an integral part of the drug supply.
-Additional access is also provided via the EPA app.
+E-Prescription: The e-prescription is standardized and established as an integral part of medication supply.
+Additional access is available via the ePA app.

-Digital Health Application (DiGA): Digital health applications (DiGA) are increasingly being integrated into care processes and their use is made more transparent.
-By expanding DiGA to include digital medical devices in risk class IIb, they can now also be used for more sophisticated treatment processes such as telemonitoring.
+Digital Health Application (DiGA): Digital health applications (DiGA) are increasingly being integrated into care processes, with greater transparency in their use.
+The expansion of DiGA to include digital medical devices in risk class IIb enables their use in more advanced treatments, such as telemonitoring.

-telemedicine: In order to firmly establish telemedicine in healthcare, quantity restrictions are being lifted.
-In addition, assisted telemedicine provides easier access to care.
-Institutions such as university outpatient clinics, psychiatric outpatient clinics and psychotherapeutic consultations can now provide telemedicine services.
+Telemedicine: To establish telemedicine more firmly in the healthcare system, quantity restrictions are being removed.
+Assisted telemedicine will also enable easier access to care.
+University outpatient clinics, psychiatric outpatient clinics, and psychotherapeutic consultations can now offer telemedical services.

-Digital Advisory Board: A digital advisory board is being set up on the subject, which includes representatives of the Federal Commissioner for Data Protection and Freedom of Information (BfDI) and the Federal Office for Information Security (BSI).
-Ethical and medical perspectives are particularly taken into account in the further composition of the Digital Advisory Board.
-The task of the Digital Advisory Board is to support the issue on an ongoing basis in its decisions on topics such as data protection, data security, data use and usability with balanced recommendations.
+Digital Advisory Board: A Digital Advisory Board is being established, which includes representatives from the Federal Commissioner for Data Protection and Freedom of Information (BfDI) and the Federal Office for Information Security (BSI).
+Ethical and medical perspectives are specifically considered in its composition.
+The board will provide ongoing support by offering balanced recommendations on issues such as data protection, data security, data use, and usability.

 INSIGHTS